140 Child Skeletons Found In Mass Sacrifice Grave In Peru, Largest Sacrificial Burial Site Ever Discovered

-An archaeological dig in Peru that has been going on since 2011 may have unearthed the largest single mass child sacrifice in the history of humanity, National Geographic reports.
+An archaeological dig in Peru that has been going on since 2011 may have unearthed the largest, single mass child sacrifice in the history of humanity, National Geographic reports.

 The excavation, conducted in 2016, revealed the remains of more than 140 children and 200 young llamas that had been sacrificed around A.D.
 1450 near the capital of the Chimu Empire, an area that is now the city of Trujillo on Peru’s northern coast.